Neural Topic Models with Survival Supervision: Jointly Predicting Time-to-Event Outcomes and Learning How Clinical Features Relate: Neural Survival-Supervised Topic Models

-\paragraph{Model Interpretation} For the $g$-th topic learned, we can look at its distribution over words $A_g\in\mathbb{R}^d$ (given in equation~\eqref{eq:LDA-factorization}) and, for instance, rank words by their probability of appearing for topic $g$ (our experiments later rank words using a notion of comparing to background word frequencies).
-The $g$-th topic is also associated with Cox regression coefficient $\beta_g$, where $\beta=(\beta_1,\beta_2,\dots,\beta_k)\in\mathbb{R}^k$ is the parameter from equation~\eqref{eq:cox-loss-neural}.
-Under the Cox model, $\beta_g$ being larger means that the $g$-th topic is associated with \textit{shorter} survival times.
+For the $g$-th topic learned, we can look at its distribution over words $A_g\in[0,1]^d$ (the $g$-th row of $A$ given in equation~\eqref{eq:LDA-factorization}) and, for instance, rank words by their probability of appearing for topic $g$.
+The $g$-th topic is also associated with Cox regression coefficient $\beta_g$, where each $\beta_g$ is the parameter from equation~\eqref{eq:cox-loss-neural}.
+Again, the $k$-th topic is constrained to have Cox regression coefficient $\beta_k=0$.
+Under the Cox model, $\beta_g$ being larger means that the $g$-th topic is associated with \emph{shorter} mean/median survival times, as discussed in Section~\ref{sec:cox}.